gauravk268/ReactJS-Projects/cart-app/README.md

 # Cart app

-#### A simple Cart App which have all the functionalities of a cart on any e-commerce site, built with React, JavaScript, CSS and Bootstrap.
+#### A simple Cart App which have all the functionalities of a cart on any e-commerce site, built with React, JavaScript and CSS.

-## Want to see a hosted version?
+#### Want to see a hosted version?
 Goto: https://gauravk268dev-cart-app.netlify.app

 ## Functionalities:

 	- Increase/Decrease quantity of products
 	- Remove any product from cart
 	- Show Count of total items in the Cart
 	- Show total cost of the Products in the Cart

 ## Installation and Setup Instructions

 Clone down this repository and cd to cart-app.
 You will need `node` and `npm` installed globally on your machine.

 Installation: